 Galata Maritime Museum

-The Galata Maritime Museum is part of the Mu.MA - Institution Museums of the Sea and Migrations together with the “Lanterna” the Monumental Complex of the Lighthouse of Genoa, the Pegli Maritime Museum and the Commenda di Pré (which is destined to house the Museum of Italian Emigration).
+The Galata Maritime Museum is part of the Mu.MA - Institution of Maritime and Migrations Museums together with the “Lanterna” the Monumental Complex of the Lighthouse of Genoa, the Pegli Maritime Museum and the Commenda di Prè (which houses the National Museum of Italian Emigration).

 The Galata, a few steps from the Genoa’s Aquarium, was created at the end of the 1990s based on a bold project of historical and environmental redevelopment of the area of the ancient Darsena and the remnants of the Arsenale della Repubblica: an entire area now rendered visible and which adds charm to the whole area.